CrypTools/CaesarCipher/README.md

 ## History and usage

-The _Caesar Cipher_ was named after Julius Caesar (100 B.C. – 44 B.C).
-He would use the cipher for secret communication (protect messages of military significance).
-The Caesar Cipher is a **substitution cipher**.
-Originally, Julius Caesar would use a shift of three to encrypt/decrypt a message.
-The Caesar Cipher encrypts a message using an affine function : f(x) = 1x + b.
+The Caesar Cipher was named after Julius Caesar (100 B.C. – 44 B.C.), who used it for secret military communication.
+The Caesar Cipher is a substitution cipher.
+Julius Caesar originally used a shift of three to encrypt and decrypt messages.
+The encryption is performed using an affine function: f(x)=x+b.

 ## Detailed Explanation : How it works?